Monday, May 11, 2026

 How do these affect our moral choices?

-1. We are finite (limited) in our understanding and do not know everything there is to know, and must know, in order to make the right and best choices - though we often think and act as if we do.
+1. We are finite (limited) - which includes our understanding - and do not know everything there is to know, and must know, in order to make the right and best choices - though we often think and act as if we do.

 Only God is all-knowing, all-wise, all-powerful, and everywhere present.
 These characteristics enable Him to know the right and best course at all times, in all things, with the unlimited ability to carry it out.
-We, on the other hand, are not all-knowing or know the best course of action or have the ability to live it put perfectly without His wisdom, enabling (power), and direction.
+We, on the other hand, are not all-knowing and do not know the best course of action or have the ability to live it out perfectly without His wisdom, enabling (power), and direction.

 2. We must recognize we are in rebellion against God, the Source of all knowledge and understanding.
 We have turned away and cut ourselves off from Him whenever we seek the right course on our own - i.e., when we seek to "be like God" knowing good and evil; right from wrong - without His input and direction.